-RE is at the heart of what we do here at the Minster Junior School; it is central to our Christian distinctiveness and school effectiveness.
+Religious Education (RE) is seen at the heart of Christian distinctiveness at the Minster Junior School and is central to school effectiveness.

 As such, RE is given the priority as a core subject in the curriculum with the aim for it to be an outstanding specialism of the school.
 It is intended that the RE provided will be of the highest quality, aiming for excellence in teaching and learning.